-(a) All documents shall be typewritten or neatly handwritten and double-spaced, except for quoted material and footnotes, in at least 12-point font size without erasures or materially defacing interlineations.
-Spacing mechanisms such as "Exactly 24" are not acceptable.
-Page size must be 81⁄2x11 inches.

-- (b) Each page shall be numbered consecutively at the bottom. - (c) The top, bottom and side margins must be at least one inch. - (d) Names shall be printed or typed under all signature lines.

-(e) Counsel or Party Identification.
-The following information must appear in the upper left-hand corner of the first page of each document, other than orders or proposed orders.
-The required information shall extend no farther than four inches from the left edge of the document:
+- (a) All documents must be typewritten or neatly handwritten and double-spaced, except for quoted material and footnotes, in at least 14-point font size without erasures or materially defacing interlineations.
+Page size must be $8\frac{1}{2}$ x11 inches. - (b) Each page must be numbered consecutively at the bottom. - (c) The top, bottom and side margins must be at least one inch. - (d) When any hand signature is used, the name of the signer must be printed or typed under the signature line. - (e) Counsel or Party Identification.
+The following information must appear in the upper left-hand corner of the first page of each document, except orders or proposed orders.
+The required information may extend no farther than four inches from the left edge of the document: - (1) name of the attorney(s) filing the document and the firm name(s)(or name of the party, if appearing pro se); - (2) conventional mailing and physical address; - (3) telephone number where the filer may be contacted; - (4) fax number, if available;

-- (1) name of the attorney(s) filing the document and the firm name(s) (or name of the party, if appearing pro se); - (2) conventional mailing and physical address; - (3) telephone number, or, if none, a telephone number where the may be contacted; - (4) facsimile number, if available; - (5) e-mail address, if the parties have consented to electronic service; and - (6) the filing party's name and role in the litigation (e.g., Plaintiff Pro Se, Attorney for the Defendant, etc.).

-(f) Caption And Title.
+- (5) e-mail address, if available; and - (6) the filing party's name and role in the litigation (e.g., Plaintiff Pro Se, Attorney for the Defendant, etc.). - (f) Caption And Title.
 The caption must contain the name and division of the Court, the parties' names, the cause number, and a title describing the document filed and identifying the filing party, in the format exemplified in the Appendix of Forms.